Configuration

 ├── image_caption_user.md # Alt text content template

-├── document_enhance_system.md # Document enhancement role
+├── document_process_system.md # Document processing role

 {